 Individually, each system — and each system’s data set — brings value.
 Data from your WMS helps optimize what happens inside your warehouse’s four walls.
 Data from your TMS helps you plan shipments, find efficient routes and manage your carrier network.
 Yet if those systems don’t communicate with one another, you could be missing valuable insights that can turn your individual data sets into powerful information.

 In addition, within many businesses, employees work on narrow functions, without a clear understanding of the company’s overall operations.
 This limits the potential of the data your individual systems — and individual employees — collect.

-“Increasingly, our customers are asking for a comprehensive, organized repository for all their data,” says Andy Moses, senior vice president of global products for Penske Logistics.
+“Increasingly, our customers are asking for a comprehensive, organized repository for all their data,” says Andy Moses, senior vice president of sales and solutions for Penske Logistics.
 “They want to plug-and-play data and turn it into information that drives strategic decision making.”

 To help, companies are investing in smart technology platforms.
 The best platforms can connect data from all your applications.
 This gives your business greater visibility, helps you optimize your supply chain, and keeps the supply chain moving.
 Here are four ways smart technology can help you:

 1. Gain visibility to strengthen the supply chain.

 Plan, source, make, deliver and return — this model remains the most widely accepted for supply chains.
 It is ironclad.
 Yet in today’s supply chain world, the precision and accuracy of data take on added importance.
 By creating data transparency and increased visibility, you can use data collection and analysis to make each link in the supply chain even stronger.

 Your operations and your customers depend on the supply chain.
 The added visibility provided by smart technology platforms will help you know when shipments will arrive on time, and can help you be proactive about any potential disruptions.
 This will help ensure your customers aren’t kept waiting for products.